Where are you located?

 How can I schedule an appointment with you?

-The first step is to call, email, or text to set up an initial consultation.
-If I’m a good fit for you at that point, we’ll move forward with the assessment phase.
+The first step is to call, email, or text to set up an initial, free consultation.
+If you feel I’m a good fit for you from your consultation we’ll move forward with the assessment phase.

 I schedule assessments after your consultation for the first available time slot that works with your schedule.
 During your assessment, you and I will set a regular time and day for your therapy sessions.

 Can I cancel an appointment?

 If you are late for a scheduled appointment, you will be seen, but probably not for the full time period.
 I do not adjust fees for partial sessions if you are late for your appointment.